anteprocess/Hello-World-Ad-App/README.md

 # Hello-World-Ad-App (Part 1: B)
 # Description
-This sample demonstrates how to request and display IronSource interstitial ad in an Android application.
+This sample demonstrates how to request and display IronSource interstitial ad in an basic Android application.

 Check the following link for screenshots and the sample apk file.